-The default period is 60 seconds.
-Valid values for a period are 1, 5, 10, 30, or any multiple of 60.
-All statistic time period requests use seconds as the unit of time.
+The default period is either 5 minutes or 1 minute, depending on whether detailed monitoring is enabled and what service you are talking about.
+All statistical time period requests use seconds as the unit of time.
 The default time range is the last hour.

 If you’re getting two statistics for metrics with the same name, namespace and dimension(s), you might want to check to make sure your units are the same across all metric data points.
 (If you don’t set units for custom metrics, CloudWatch sets the unit value to “None”.)